Disaster Unemployment Assistance

 How can I get more information about Unemployment Compensation or Disaster Unemployment Assistance?

-- Look at the website for the Alabama Department of Industrial Relations: www.dir.alabama.gov
+- Look at the website for the Alabama Department of Labor: www.labor.alabama.gov

 - Look at the section on Unemployment Compensation on this website.